rackerlabs/docs-cloud-block-storage/rst/dev-guide/index.rst

-:deconsttitle: Cloud Block Storage Developer Guide

 .. _index:

 =============================================================
-Rackspace Cloud Block Storage Version 1.0 API Developer Guide
+Rackspace Cloud Block Storage API 1.0
 =============================================================

-Rackspace Cloud Block Storage is a block level storage solution that allows customers to mount drives or volumes to their Rackspace Next Generation Cloud Servers™ and OnMetal™ Cloud Servers.
+Learn how to use the Rackspace Cloud Block Storage service by using the REST API.

+- For details about using the API, see the :ref:`Developer Guide <developer-guide>`.
+- For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.

 .. toctree:: :hidden:
    :maxdepth: 3

-   overview/index
+   About the API <overview/index>
+   developer-guide
    general-api-info/index
+   api-reference
    api-operations/index